5 Common Bending Defects and How Custom Tooling Solves Them

 1. Springback Inconsistency

-The Defect: After the punch is released, the metal naturally tries to return to its original shape, causing the bend angle to open up.
-This is especially problematic in high-tensile materials like stainless steel.
+The Bending Defects: After the punch is released, the metal naturally tries to return to its original shape, causing the bend angle to open up.
+This is especially problematic in high-tensile materials or 304 Stainless.
+Standard 88° or 90° dies often don’t provide enough overbend to compensate for the material’s memory.

 2. Surface Marking and Galling

-The Defect: Standard steel dies often leave unsightly “drag marks” or scratches on the outside of the bend.
+The Bending Defects: Standard steel dies often leave unsightly “drag marks” or scratches on the outside of the bend.
 For architectural parts or polished electronics, this often results in rejected batches.

 4. Inaccurate Flange Lengths (Hole Deformation)

-The Defect: When a bend is located too close to a pre-punched hole, the hole will “stretch” into an oval shape during the bending process.
+The bending Defects: When a bend is located too close to a pre-punched hole, the hole will “stretch” into an oval shape during the bending process.

-The Custom Solution: We design Custom Relief Dies.
-These tools feature a cutout or a specialized rotating support that allows the material to bend without pulling on the nearby hole, maintaining the hole’s circularity and position.
+• The Custom Solution: We design Custom Relief Dies.
+These tools feature a cutout or a specialized rotating support that allows the material to bend without pulling on the nearby hole, maintaining the hole’s circularity and in the right position.

 Conclusion: Why Custom Tooling is an Investment, Not an Expense

 At JSTMT, we specialize in engineering the “impossible” bends.
-Whether you are struggling with springback or surface marks, our team can design the exact tool your project needs.
+Whether you are struggling with the bending springback or surface marks, our team can design the exact tool your project needs.

 Leave a Reply